vadimcn/codelldb/MANUAL.md

 |**sourceMap**      |dictionary| | See [Source Path Remapping](#source-path-remapping).
 |**sourceLanguages**| A list of source languages used in the program.
 This is used to enable language-specific debugger features.

+Flow during the launch sequence:
+1. Debug session is created.
+2. The `initCommands` sequence is executed.
+3. Debug target is created using launch configuration parameters (`program`, `args`, `env`, `cwd`, `stdio`).
+4. Breakpoints are set.
+5. The `preRunCommands` sequence is executed.
+These commands may alter debug target configuration.
+6. Debuggee is launched.
+7. The `postRunCommands` sequence is executed.

+At the end of the debug session `exitCommands` sequence is executed.

-### Stdio
+### Stdio Redirection
 The **stdio** property is a list of redirection targets for each of the debuggee's stdio streams:
 - `null` value will cause redirect to the default debug session terminal (as specified by the **terminal** launch property),
-- `"/some/path"` will cause the stream to be redirected to the specified file, pipe or a TTY device,
+- `"/some/path"` will cause the stream to be redirected to the specified file, pipe or a TTY device<sup>*</sup>,
 - if you provide less than 3 values, the list will be padded to 3 entries using the last provided value,
 - you may specify more than three values, in which case additional file descriptors will be created (4, 5, etc.)